bloominstituteoftechnology/Code-Review-Checklist/README.md

 If you'd like your work to count on your GitHub contribution graph, do the following:

 1. Create a new empty repository with the name of the project.
-If you want it to match, rename or delete your GitHub repo.
+If you want it to match, rename or delete your forked GitHub repo.
 Don't worry, your local copy will be safe.
 ```